Environment

 RoadRunner comes with a set of default environment (ENV) values that facilitate proper communication between the PHP process and the server.
 These values are automatically available to workers and can be used to configure and manage various aspects of the worker's operation.

-Here's a list of the default ENV values provided by RoadRunner:
+Here is a list of the default environment variables provided by RoadRunner:

 These default environment values can be used within your PHP worker to configure various settings and adapt the worker's behavior according to the specific requirements of your application.